 Unusual Yard Changes

 Yard changes may also be a sign of damaged sewer pipes.
 You may notice a change in your yard’s vegetation, especially in a specific spot, or an extreme growth of vegetation.
 These changes may indicate that there is a problem with your sewer pipes.
 A sewage leak from a damaged sewer pipe can act as a natural fertilizer, leading to lush, green vegetation growth in the affected area.
 You may also notice damp and soggy areas on your lawn that refuse to dry up even after an extended period.
-In such cases, it’s crucial to call a professional plumber to identify the issue and fix your sewer line.
+In such cases, it’s crucial to call a professional plumber to identify the issue and repair your sewer line.

 Water Bill Spikes

 If you notice an increase in your water bills despite consistent water usage, it may be a sign of a damaged sewer pipe.
 A leak in your sewer pipes may not be visible and may not even affect the water supply to your house.
 However, the wastewater leaking from the pipe may be considerable, leading to high water bills.
-It’s crucial to call a professional plumber to inspect your sewer pipes and identify the source of the leak.
+It’s crucial to call a professional plumber to camera inspect your sewer pipes and identify the source of the leak.

 Cracked Walls and Foundation Problems